 41 Wyllys Avenue

 Wesleyan was awarded LEED Platinum certification for 41 Wyllys Avenue on February 5, 2013!
 The former Squash Courts have been renovated into a new facility, which now houses the College of Letters, Art History Department, and the Wesleyan Career Center.
-41 Wyllys features many sustainable features, which you can read about in detail here.
+41 Wyllys features many sustainable features:

 - More than 31 percent of the total building materials content, by value, has been manufactured using recycled materials.
 A minimum of 10 percent is required.